itdxer/blog.itdxer.com/_posts/2020-03-16-the-mathematical-necessity-for-beautiful-solutions.md

 date: 2020-03-16
 ---
-In this article, I want to share one simple problem that I've encountered in the calculus book and one beautiful result that could be obtained from ше.
+In this article, I want to share one simple problem that I've encountered in the calculus book and one beautiful result that could be obtained from it.

 ### Problem